← All workflows

 What it handles

-• Generates state-specific Articles of Incorporation with all mandatory provisions
+• Generates state-specific Articles of Incorporation with mandatory statutory provisions

 • Enforces IRS 501(c)(3) organizational test language including exempt-purpose clauses

-• Drafts compliant dissolution clauses directing assets to qualifying exempt organizations
+• Drafts compliant dissolution clauses directing assets to qualifying organizations

 • Adapts governance structure for membership or directorship models